A new VisID for Holiday Inn Express was coming in hot, accompanied by a new set of core programs being re-tooled at the hotel level.

 Develop a marketing campaign consisting of pre-stay emails containing a heavily branded "Smart Guide" featuring hotel essentials and other relevant information.

-Delivered in English and Chinese, in PDF format for web viewing and 4:3/16:9 aspect ratios for in-hotel display, the final smart guides and email together were a bit informationally heavy.
-The saving grace, surprisingly enough, was the plasticity that the new identity afforded me, separating the information overload into highly digestible segments.
-Providing an actual experience, instead of just beating users over the head with content.
+The final guides were delivered in English and Chinese PDFs for web viewing and various standard aspect ratios for in-hotel display.
+The saving grace of this information-laden piece was, surprisingly enough, was the plasticity that the new identity afforded me, helping to condense the information overload into highly digestible, visually appealing segments.